tytydraco/yessleep/out/The_Woman_with_Numbered_Teeth.md

 That morning, I packed and got ready to leave.
 I had three days left on my reservation but needless to say I wasn’t really in the mood to be by the lake.
 I did my last check of the cabin to make sure I hadn’t forgotten anything.
 It’s a ridiculous routine.
 I check under the bed, in the drawers, and even in the shower, in case I forgot some soap or shampoo.
 There was an empty carton of orange juice in the refrigerator.
 It wasn’t mine but I didn’t want the next tenant to think it was me, as if they would go through the trouble to find out which asshole had left trash in the refrigerator.
 As I walked out to the garbage can near the road I noticed the cabin across the street.
 The little wooden sign staked out in front of the porch had etched in it the number 3 1 4.

 That was last August.
 Now a new August is fast approaching and I’ve made reservations.
+This time I've invited my stepmother.